princegaur707/Url-Detector/README.md

 Submitting_to_email,
 Redirect:Redirecting is most common fraud tool to fool user and redirect it to some false place,
-Age_of_domain: domains registered from more than 6 months are taken as more reliable, 'Abnormal_URL',
+Age_of_domain: domains registered from more than 6 months are taken as more reliable, Abnormal_URL, web_traffic,
-'web_traffic'
-'Alexa Ranking: better the ranking more it is secure ' 'Whois Database'(Address,Organisation,City,State,Country,Domain,Emails,Alexa Rank,Date) Random forest for model training
+Alexa Ranking: better the ranking more it is secure, Whois Database'(Address,Organisation,City,State,Country,Domain,Emails,Alexa Rank,Date), Random forest for model training